Windows Subsystem for Linux: wsl.exe

-The wsl.exe command is used to manage distributions in the Windows Subsystem for Linux on the command-line.
+The wsl.exe command accesses and manages Linux distributions in WSL via command-line interface (CLI) – for example via Command Prompt or PowerShell.
+With no arguments it enters the default distribution shell.
 It can list available distributions, set a default distribution, and uninstall distributions.
-The command can also be used to run Linux binaries from the Windows Command Prompt or Windows PowerShell. wsl.exe replaces lxrun.exe which is deprecated as of Windows 10 1803 and later.
+It can also run a Linux command – replacing lxrun.exe which is deprecated as of Windows 10 1803 and later.

 WSLg

-Windows Subsystem for Linux GUI (WSLg) is built with the purpose of enabling support for running Linux GUI applications (X11 and Wayland) on Windows in a fully integrated desktop experience.
+Windows Subsystem for Linux GUI (WSLg) is built with the purpose of enabling support for running graphical X11 and Wayland applications on Windows in a fully integrated desktop experience.
 WSLg was officially released at the Microsoft Build 2021 conference and is included in Windows 10 Insider build 21364 or later.
 However, with the introduction of Windows 11, WSLg is finally shipping with a production build of Windows, bringing support for both graphics and audio in WSL apps.

-FreeRDP is used to encode all communications going from the RDP Server (in Weston) to the RDP Client (mstsc on Windows) according to the RDP protocol specifications.
+FreeRDP is used to encode all communications going from the Remote Desktop Protocol (RDP) Server (in Weston) to the RDP Client (msrdc on Windows) according to the RDP protocol specifications.